adamlilith/fasterRaster/README.md

 <img src="dist_to_rivers.png"/>

 Now, let's see if there is a difference between the frequency of different "geomorphons" between areas within 1000 m of a river and the region in general.
-A geomorphon is one of twelve idealized land forms (e.g., flat, valley, peak, slope, etc.).
+A geomorphon is one of ten idealized land forms (e.g., flat, valley, peak, slope, etc.).
 We will calculate geomorphons for the entire region, then mask out areas outside the buffers.

 ```
 geomorphs <- geomorphons(elev)